Dawson Creek: Government and politics

 The City of Dawson Creek has a council-manager form of municipal government.
 A six-member council, along with one mayor, is elected at-large every four years.
-Current mayor Dale Bumstead assumed the position following a byelection to replace Mike Bernier who had been elected MLA in 2013.
-Previous mayors of the city have included Calvin Kruk (2005–08), Wayne Dahlen (2001–05), Blair Lekstrom (1997–2001), Bill Kusk (1994-96) and Robert Trail (1967–75, 1982–93).
+Current mayor Darcy Dober assumed the position following an election win over Council member Shaely Wilber in October 2022.
+Previous mayors of the city have included Dale Bumstead (2013–2023), Mike Bernier (2008–2013), Calvin Kruk (2005–08), Wayne Dahlen (2001–05), Blair Lekstrom (1997–2001), Bill Kusk (1994–96) and Robert Trail (1967–75, 1982–93).
 The city government administers infrastructure and services such as the provision of drinking water, sewage and garbage collection, fire protection, recreational facilities (including parks, trails and arenas), roadway maintenance, snow removal, library services, street lighting, public transportation, and the airport.
 The city also partially funds a 22-officer Royal Canadian Mounted Police municipal detachment.
 For creating its Community Energy Plan, which involved the installation of low-voltage street lights and solar-powered hot water heaters, the city was awarded the Federation of Canadian Municipalities' 2007 Sustainable Community Award.
 City council appoints one person, usually the mayor, to serve as a board director with the Peace River Regional District.
 Concurrent with municipal elections, residents also elect two school board trustees to School District 59 which consists of seven trustees.

 For representation in the Legislative Assembly of British Columbia, Dawson Creek is situated in the Peace River South provincial electoral district and is represented by Mike Bernier of the British Columbia Liberal Party.
 Bernier has been the Member of the Legislative Assembly since 2013 provincial election and prior to that served as mayor of Dawson Creek between 2008 and 2013.
 His predecessor, Blair Lekstrom, also served as mayor of Dawson Creek between 1996 and 2001 before being elected as the MLA.
 Before Bernier and Lekstrom, Peace River South was represented by Dawson Creek resident Jack Weisgerber.
 Weisgerber was first elected in 1986 as a member of the Social Credit Party and served as the province's Minister of Native Affairs for three years.
 While the Social Credit Party lost power in 1991, Weisgerber was re-elected and served as interim party leader.
 He joined the Reform Party of British Columbia in 1994 and won re-election in 1996 as party leader, even though Dawson Creek polls put him in third place behind the BC Liberal Party and New Democratic Party candidates.

 Federally, Dawson Creek is in the Prince George—Peace River—Northern Rockies riding, represented in the House of Commons of Canada by Conservative Party Member of Parliament Bob Zimmer.
 Before Zimmer, who was elected in May 2011, the riding was represented by Jay Hill since 1993.
 The riding was represented by Frank Oberle of the Progressive Conservative Party from 1972 to 1993.
 Oberle served as Canada's Minister of Science and Technology in 1985 and Minister of Forestry in 1989.